BEIJING (AP) - China's beloved national symbol _ the panda _ may have been seen quite differently by ancient humans: as food.

-In a newspaper interview, Wei Guangbiao says prehistoric man ate the bears in what is now part of the city of Chongqing in southwest China.
+Scientist Wei Guangbiao says prehistoric man ate pandas in an area that is now part of the city of Chongqing in southwest China.

 But he says pandas were much smaller then.

 Wei says wild pandas lived in Chongqing's high mountains 10,000 to 1 million years ago.